Laura Jane Grace: Writing

-In 2020, Grace played at a fundraiser for Bernie Sanders's campaign for the 2020 Democratic Party presidential primaries.

 Other work

-Grace participated in a 10-part documentary called True Trans where she interviewed "gender variant people from all walks of life" to allow them to tell their stories, in addition to telling hers.
+Grace participated in a ten-part documentary called True Trans where she interviewed "gender variant people from all walks of life" to allow them to tell their stories, in addition to telling hers.
 In 2015, the show was nominated for an Emmy for New Approaches: Arts, Lifestyle, Culture.

-In 2015, Grace worked with Joan Jett and Miley Cyrus to make videos for the Happy Hippie Foundation to raise money for homeless LGBT youth.

 Personal life

-In 2000, Grace married Tiffany Danielle Kay.
+In a 2007 interview with SPIN, Grace said that she had married an unnamed woman in 2000, when she was 19 years old.
 The marriage ended in divorce four years later in 2004.
 In March 2006, while touring as an opening act for Alkaline Trio, Grace met visual artist Heather Hannoura, who designed merchandise for Alkaline Trio and other bands.
 The two spent the summer together on the Warped Tour, began living together, and got tattoos of each other's names.
 They married in December 2007, after a year-long engagement.

-Grace and Hannoura have a daughter together, Evelyn, born October 30, 2009.
+Grace and Hannoura have a daughter, Evelyn, born in 2009.
 Grace's feelings of dysphoria "started coming back really strong" about the time Hannoura became pregnant that February, but were not acted on.
 The family moved to St. Augustine, Florida, in 2010, when Evelyn was about a year old.
-The couple separated and then divorced in 2013.
+The couple separated and then divorced in 2013, shortly after Grace came out as transgender.

+Grace married comedian and content creator Paris Campbell in December 2023, after having met the month before.
+The couple separated in July 2025, following allegations of emotional abuse from both parties.

 In 2006, Grace became a vegan.

 Grace has lived in Chicago since 2013.
-She released a song "I Hate Chicago" in 2018 that criticised many aspects of the city.
+She released a song titled "I Hate Chicago" in 2018, that satirised and criticised many aspects of the city.